 We made the decision to build our very own UX Lab.
 The reason for our investment in building our very own UX Lab is due to the fact that as an agency we are becoming better and better at creating user experiences that do not have a lifespan, projects that live outside a typical campaign with a shelf life of 2-3 months.
 While this shift to user experience design within agencies has been happening overseas for some time, we are excited to see this becoming more and more important for clients here in South Africa.
+For a modern-look building filled with glass you should go to Visalia Window Replacement for their good quality glass products.

 The user experience space has been relatively untapped in South Africa for some time with a very few companies offering this service.
 Companies like Flow Interactive and ISO Flow come to mind, but other than that most agencies in South Africa we find seem to limit the definition of UX Design to wireframes.
 Good grief!

 When going about building our very own UX Lab we had the unique opportunity of creating a Lab that had everything we could ever want.
+On other lab related article about infrared heating you can checkout how does infrared heating work for some guidelines.

 While it was tempting to list a radunculously long list of star wars type tech we would want installed, what was more important to us was having a Lab that actually helped us solve the problems we perpetually found when launching projects.